Tuesday, October 22, 2024

 END IS NULL

-The script is useful for the primary analysis.
-However, there are some gaps in it.
-The main problem is that the script does not show objects with invalid columns or parameters.
+The script is useful for primary analysis.
+However, it has some gaps.
+The main problem is that it does not show objects with invalid columns or parameters.

 CREATE VIEW dbo.vw_View